flect-kfukui/OptiChat/docs/sequence.md

 - Tools for scalar components (simple evaluation functions)

 This syntax analysis ensures that subsequent tool calls use the correct component references and appropriate analysis methods for the model's structure.

+### Built-in Analysis Tools Deep Dive

+OptiChat provides a comprehensive suite of built-in tools specifically designed for optimization model analysis.
+These tools are automatically selected and configured based on the user's query and the model's component structure.

+#### Tool Categories and Selection Logic

+The system categorizes tools based on component indexing complexity:

+- **Multiple Tools**: For components with multiple indices (e.g., `production[factory, product, time]`)
+- **Single Tools**: For components with single indices (e.g., `demand[customer]`)
+- **None Tools**: For scalar/non-indexed components (e.g., `total_budget`)
+- **All Tools**: Universal tools that work regardless of indexing structure

+#### Core Analysis Tools

+##### 1. Feasibility Restoration (`feasibility_restoration`)

+**Purpose**: Automatically finds the minimal parameter changes needed to restore feasibility to an infeasible optimization model.

+**When Used**:

+- Model is currently infeasible (solver returns infeasible status)
+- User wants to know minimal changes to make model solvable
+- User asks questions like "How much should we adjust [parameter] to make the model feasible?"

+**What It Does**:

+- Creates a copy of the infeasible model
+- Introduces slack variables to violated constraints
+- Solves a modified problem to minimize constraint violations
+- Identifies specific parameter adjustments needed
+- Calculates minimal changes required for feasibility restoration
+- Provides detailed feedback on which constraints are problematic

+**Output**:

+- Specific parameter values that need adjustment
+- Magnitude of required changes
+- Analysis of which constraints are causing infeasibility
+- Recommendations for practical implementation

+##### 2. Sensitivity Analysis (`sensitivity_analysis`)

+**Purpose**: Analyzes how changes in parameters affect the optimal objective value without specifying exact change amounts.

+**When Used**:

+- Model is feasible and user wants general sensitivity insights
+- Questions like "How will profit change if we modify [parameter]?"
+- User doesn't specify exact change amounts (vs. evaluate_modification)
+- Only works with linear programming models

+**What It Does**:

+- Solves the model to optimality
+- Computes dual values (shadow prices) for constraints
+- Calculates sensitivity ranges for RHS parameters
+- Determines parameter stability and impact on objective
+- Provides economic interpretation of dual values

+**Technical Requirements**:

+- Model must be feasible
+- Limited to linear programming problems
+- Focuses on RHS (right-hand side) parameters
+- Uses mathematical optimization duality theory

+**Output**:

+- Dual values and their economic interpretation
+- Sensitivity ranges for parameter changes
+- Impact assessment on optimal objective value
+- Recommendations for parameter management

+##### 3. Components Retrieval (`components_retrieval`)

+**Purpose**: Retrieves current values, expressions, or data for any model component.

+**When Used**:

+- User asks "What are the values of [component]?"
+- Need to examine current model state
+- Want to understand component expressions or structures
+- Works with any component type (variables, parameters, sets, constraints, objectives)

+**What It Does**:

+- Extracts current values from parameters
+- Shows variable values (if model solved)
+- Displays set data and membership
+- Reveals constraint expressions and structures
+- Shows objective function formulations
+- Handles complex indexing patterns

+**Supported Components**:

+- **Parameters**: Current values and data
+- **Variables**: Values (post-solution) and bounds
+- **Sets**: Membership and structure
+- **Constraints**: Expressions and bounds
+- **Objectives**: Function formulations and values

+**Output**:

+- Formatted component data
+- Structured information about indices and values
+- Clear presentation of complex mathematical expressions
+- Context for understanding component roles

+##### 4. Evaluate Modification (`evaluate_modification`)

+**Purpose**: Evaluates the specific impact of precise parameter modifications on model performance.

+**When Used**:

+- User specifies exact change amounts (e.g., "increase by 10%", "add 50 units")
+- Want to test specific scenarios or modifications
+- Questions like "What if we increase capacity by 20%?"
+- Need precise impact assessment for decision-making

+**What It Does**:

+- Creates a modified copy of the original model
+- Applies specified parameter changes
+- Solves the modified model
+- Compares results with original model
+- Calculates impact on objective value and constraints
+- Provides detailed change analysis

+**Modification Types**:

+- **Absolute changes**: Add/subtract specific amounts
+- **Percentage changes**: Increase/decrease by percentages
+- **Multiplicative changes**: Scale by factors
+- **Assignment changes**: Set to specific values

+**Output**:

+- Before/after comparison of key metrics
+- Objective value changes
+- Constraint satisfaction status
+- Feasibility impact assessment
+- Recommendations for implementation

+##### 5. Syntax Guidance (`syntax_guidance`)

+**Purpose**: Internal tool that provides proper syntax for accessing model components in analysis functions.

+**When Used**:

+- Automatically called during syntax analysis phase
+- Generates guidance for proper component referencing
+- Ensures correct tool parameter formatting

+**What It Does**:

+- Analyzes component indexing structures
+- Generates proper syntax patterns
+- Validates component accessibility
+- Provides examples for complex indexing
+- Ensures tool compatibility with model structure

+#### Tool Integration and Workflow

+**Automatic Tool Selection**:

+- System analyzes user query intent
+- Matches query to appropriate tool capabilities
+- Considers model structure and component types
+- Selects optimal tool configuration

+**Parameter Processing**:

+- Handles complex indexing (tuples, slices, ranges)
+- Converts string specifications to appropriate types
+- Validates component existence and accessibility
+- Manages special cases ("none", "**all**", etc.)

+**Error Handling and Fallbacks**:

+- If built-in tools fail, system falls back to code generation
+- Provides detailed error messages for troubleshooting
+- Suggests alternative approaches when tools aren't applicable
+- Maintains analysis continuity through tool failures

+#### Tool Limitations and Capabilities

+**Feasibility Restoration**:

+- Works with any model type (LP, MILP, NLP)
+- Requires infeasible starting model
+- May suggest impractical changes in some cases

+**Sensitivity Analysis**:

+- Limited to linear programming models only
+- Focuses on RHS parameters
+- Requires feasible starting model

+**Components Retrieval**:

+- Universal compatibility with all model types
+- Works with solved and unsolved models
+- No structural limitations

+**Evaluate Modification**:

+- Works with any model type
+- Requires feasible starting model
+- Handles any parameter type

 ### Code Generation Deep Dive